alexandrelimassantana/lb-framework/README.md

 ## Library Configurations

 1. Set the library RTS to OpenMP++ though the configure script.
-In order to set the library to work with OpenMP++ RTS using the greedy scheduler, for example, run the following command: `scripts/configure.sh -s greedy -a default -rts openmp`
+In order to set the library to work with OpenMP++ RTS using the greedy scheduler, for example, run the following command: `scripts/configure.sh -traits libgomp_default -sched binlpt libgomp`

 ## OpenMP application Configurations